braze-inc/braze-docs/_docs/_api/endpoints/catalogs.md

 page_type: landing

 guide_top_header: "Catalogs Endpoints"
 guide_top_text: "Use the Braze Catalogs Endpoints to add, edit, and manage your catalogs and catalog item details.
-You can use the synchronous catalog endpoints to make bulk changes to your catalog.
-To receive a confirmation that a change to your catalog has been received and processed, use the asynchronous or synchronous catalog item endpoints. <br><br> Looking for guidance on creating a catalog?
+You can use the asynchronous catalog endpoints to make bulk changes to your catalog. <br><br> Looking for guidance on creating a catalog?
 Check out our article for <a href='/docs/user_guide/personalization_and_dynamic_content/catalog/'>creating and using catalogs</a>."

 guide_featured_title: "Catalogs Endpoints<br><br>"
+guide_menu_title: "<h3>Synchronous</h3>"
 guide_featured_list:
   - name: "DELETE: Delete Catalog"
     link: /docs/api/endpoints/catalogs/catalogs/synchronous/delete_catalog/